Hunger in a World of PlentyVirtual Seminar: June 22-25, 2020

 - Hear speakers whose experience ranges from large agricultural corporations to urban farms, fresh food outlets international non-government agencies

-- Take field trips to relevant sites where food is grown, distributed, managed, and where Hunger is alleviated and studied.
+- Take virtual field trips to relevant sites where food is grown, distributed, managed, and where Hunger is alleviated and studied.

 - Collaborate with delegates from around the world to explore hunger issues and challenges in an atmosphere of respect, trust and open communication